oculometric/CGDaP/Programming Fundamentals/Programming Fundamentals Assignment.md

         if (user_guess == target_number) break;
         else
         {
-            int difference = abs(user_guess - target_number);
+            // respond based on how far away the user is int difference = abs(user_guess - target_number);
             if (difference >= 50) cout << "freezing";
             else if (difference >= 35) cout << "colder";